joey-qytyku/vgb-project/docs/Spec.md

 };
 ```

 JQ-RISC does not have an architectural stack pointer and simulates this with an ABI defined SP.
-Register-related instructions can be 1:1 mapped, and the register encoding order is irrelevant.
+Register-related instructions can be 1:1 mapped, and the register encoding order is irrelevant, except for ESP, which is a memory location.

 ### Branching